Symplectic 4-Manifolds on the Noether Line and between the Noether and Half Noether Lines: Constructions of simply connected, minimal, symplectic and exotic 4-manifolds on the Noether line

 Hence we proved the following theorem:

-\begin{theorem} There exists a minimal, simply connected, symplectic 4-manifold $X$ lying on the Noether line.
-The manifold $X$ has one basic class up to sign and is obtained by the $(\mathcal{Q,R})$ star surgery. \end{theorem}$ \square$
+\begin{theorem} There exists a simply connected, minimal, symplectic 4-manifold $X$ with an exotic smooth structure, and with one SW basic class up to sign, lying on the Noether line and obtained by the $(\mathcal{Q,R})$ star surgery. \end{theorem}$ \square$

-\begin{remark} {\bf 1.} We can repeat the same construction with $E(1)$ instead of $E(5)$.
-Namely, by blowing up the -1 section of $E(1)$ four times, away from the singular fibers, we obtain the configuration as in Figure~\ref{E5}.
-Then, as above we do the symplectic resolution at the point $p$ and one blow-up at $q$.
-Next, we apply the ($\mathcal{Q,R}$)-surgery to $E(1) \#5\CPb$.
-The resulting symplectic manifold has $e=12, \; \sigma= -8$, thus $\chi_h = 1$, and $c_1^2=0$.
-It can be shown that it is an exotic copy of $\CP \# 9 \CPb$.
-We will return to this construction in a follow-up paper.

-{\bf 2.} We note that in this construction we have used one -1 section of $E(5)$ and three of the $I_n$ singular fibers.
-There are 20 singular fibers of types $I_n$ in the manifold $E(5)$.

-{\bf a.} By using another -5 section and four of the unused singularities $I_4, I_3,I_2, I_2$ in the manifold $X$, we can construct the plumbing $\mathcal{S}_2$ and apply $(\mathcal{S}_2,\mathcal{T}_2)$-star surgery (see Section~\ref{last} for the description of this plumbing and the $(\mathcal{S}_2,\mathcal{T}_2)$-star surgery).
-Then, by using the third -5 section, and an unused -2 sphere from one of the unused singular fibers we obtain the plumbing -5 -2, and apply rational blow down.
-It gives us a symplectic 4-manifold with invariants $\chi_h = 5$, and $c_1^2=9$.

-{\bf b.} Another possible construction is as follows.
-In the manifold $X$, by doing 4 more blow-ups and using two of the -5 sections, we can construct 2 more copies of the plumbing $\mathcal{Q}$ and apply ($\mathcal{Q,R}$)-star surgery twice.
-The resulting manifold has the invariants $\chi_h = 5$, and $c_1^2=10$.